Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Scandinavian Defense

-Learn about the history, theory, and variations of the Scandinavian Defense, a chess opening that starts with 1.e4 d5.
-Find out how top players have used it in recent years and how it differs from the Caro-Kann Defense.
+Learn about the Scandinavian Defense, a chess opening that starts with 1.e4 d5, and its history, variations, and analysis.
+Find out how top players have used this opening in modern and classical games.

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVP.L8jXnlIMm4ruXtdCxpIhkQHgFo&pid=Api)](https://www.youtube.com/watch?v=sKoBj-kL0hg)